milutinke/Discord-Archive-Bot/README.md

 - **!stats** command

 ### TODO (Unimplemented):
+- A command for archiving the old messages which have been sent before the bot was added
+- Update the messages when they are edited
 - Detect message pin/unpin
 - Archive user list
 - Server wipe command (If you want to start with the clean server and populate it from the archive)